Province of Potenza

-The Province of Potenza (provincia di Potenza; Potentino: provìgnë dë Pùtenzë) is a province in the Basilicata region of southern Italy.
+The province of Potenza (provincia di Potenza; Potentino: provìgnë dë Pùtenzë) is a province in the Basilicata region of Italy.
 Its capital is the city of Potenza.

 Geography

 It has an area of 6594 km2 and a total population of 369,538 (as of 2017).
-There are 100 comuni (singular: comune) in the province (see Comuni of the Province of Potenza).
+There are 100 comuni (singular: comune) in the province (see communes of the province of Potenza).

 The province is characterized by various natural landscapes, ranging from the mountain lakes of Monticchio, the Lucan forest, the Monte Sirino massif, the large National Park of Pollino (shared by Calabria) and the Tyrrhenian coast of Maratea.
 The largest city is Potenza, followed by Melfi.

 History

-In 272 BC the province was conquered by the Romans.
+In 272 BC, the province was conquered by the Romans.
 The new rulers named the region Lucania.
 In the 11th century, the area became part of the Duchy of Apulia, which was at the time ruled by the Normans.
 From the 13th century, it was part of the Kingdom of Naples, though Potenza was ruled by local vassals.
 In 1861, the province was unified with the rest of Italy in the newly formed Kingdom of Italy.

 The region has suffered from numerous earthquakes in historic times, and is still a seismically active area.